Introduction to AERO's model of learning and teaching

 - evaluating the effectiveness of teaching practices in their schools to identify opportunities to have a greater impact for all of their students.

-Leaders can also use this paper to develop a common language and shared understanding of how students learn, and to ensure policies and programs are aligned with this evidence to maximise learning for all students.
+Leaders can also use the learning and teaching model to develop a common language and shared understanding of how students learn, and to ensure policies and programs are aligned with this evidence to maximise learning for all students.

 If you have any feedback on these resources on how to better understand student learning and the implications for teaching, please let us know via our feedback survey.